Mlawrence95/terraria-server/working_log.md

 .  ..  main_world_file.wld  main_world_file.wld.bak  main_world_file.wld.bak2
 ```

+Importantly, the server is now viable.
+It cost me $0.78 in the first day.
+This will work!

 ## 1/25/2026

 New Terraria version coming in 2 days.
 Will likely come with a new server version to install.
 This means any progress on setting up a server needs to be reusable.